"Tiger got to hunt

 2) I have no evidence of doing this.

-3) This implies without other support that we have a definite and virulent masochistic streak
+trauma, pain, and evil, this implies without other support that we have a definite and virulent masochistic streak

 in our nature.